DCJ Digital Accessibility Standard

 Digital Service Standards are based on putting people’s needs first and in making digital services easy to use.

-At FACS, rather than reinvent the wheel, we follow the Australian Government’s Digital Service Standard.
+At DCJ, rather than reinvent the wheel, we follow the Australian Government’s Digital Service Standard.
 This standard came into effect in 2016 and outlines broad usability and accessibility principles for websites and digital services developed at a national level.